OhKapitanMojKapitan/Obesenec-Hangman/README.md

 #Make central wordlist of all words:
 # Put all the results in one place.
 # 1.3. cat ~/Git_notExactlyHub/comparison/sources-of-library/*/*_corrected.txt | sort -u > ~/Git_notExactlyHub/comparison/sources-of-library/all/all.txt

+# Finished the basic code, with multiple words and checking inputs in script.sh.
+# Creating a textfile with grafical presentation of hanging procedure in hangman.txt.